-Part of the reason Costco’s prices are so cheap is that it only carries a limited number of products.
-Of course, that also means that the store won’t hang onto an item that isn’t selling when it could replace it with something more appealing.
+Part of the reason Costco prices are so cheap is that the chain only carries a limited number of each product.
+Of course, that also means that the store won’t hang onto an item that isn’t selling when they could replace it with something more appealing.
 Luckily, there’s an easy way to find out if your favorite product is about to be discontinued.

 Take a look at the upper right corner of a Costco price tag.
 If you see an asterisk, that’s a sign that the wholesale store won’t be restocking the item.
-Maybe the product hasn’t been selling well, or maybe the manufacturer upped its prices.
+Maybe the product hasn’t been selling well, or maybe the manufacturer upped its prices and Costco prices can no longer accommodate it.
 Either way, it could be your last shot to get your hands on that item in-store—at least for now.
-(Check out these other Costco secrets that will save you money.)
+To start, see if any of these 15 Costco must-buy products have the special price tag.

 Even if a product disappears from the shelves temporarily, it might pop up again in the future.
 For instance, seasonal items like holiday gift wrap or certain foods might not appear until the next year, but they’ll show up again once they’re back in season.
-Still, if you have your sights on a nonperishable item that you know you’ll use up within a few months, might as well stock up on more to make it through the year.
-Just don’t bother with these things that are actually more expensive at Costco.
+Still, if you have your sights on a non-perishable item that you know you’ll use up within a few months, you might as well stock up on more to make it through the year.
+Next, find out the 25 secrets Costco employees won’t tell you.

 [Source: MentalFloss, Snopes]